 - Does your lab have a checklist process that outlines how to look for lost specimens?

 - Is your handoff process complex and is that a component of lost or near-miss specimen events?

 - Have you lost a specimen that impacted patient care?

 What would happen if your checklist was replaced with automated notifications that included real-time locations for every specimen and processing status simultaneously?

 How would the ability to check the location of all specimens within your lab affect your concerns about handoffs?

 How would eliminating lost specimens improve the environment of care at your facility?

-The ability to simultaneously locate and synchronize every specimen in a facility with QHealth RFID Automation Solutions is the key to avoiding near miss events or lost specimens.
-Having historical data about specimen management to make informed decisions, enact meaningful measurable change that optimizes the entire laboratory enterprise using the QHealth Specimen Manager is a significant piece of the specimen automation puzzle
+The ability to simultaneously locate and synchronize every specimen in a facility with Quakes RFID location automation solution is the key to avoiding near-miss events or lost specimens.
+Having historical data about specimen management to make informed decisions, enact meaningful measurable change that optimizes the entire laboratory enterprise using the Quake Global Specimen Manager is a significant piece of the specimen automation puzzle

 Click here to ask how QHealth can help you automate your specimen visibility.